 Step 3: Empty all of the water and dry your headlights

 Having located the damage, mark it using either a marker pen or masking tape if you can fix it, and allow the headlight to dry fully before you attempt to make your repair.
+If the crack is too large to repair then it may be worth investing in completely new headlights.

 Step 4: Seal the headlights